mandraga/solarmining/DOCUMENTATION.md

 ## Enable node-red on a machine

-Install node red on a computer, miner or not.
+* Install node red on a computer, miner or not.
-Install node-red-contrib-sum in the node red palette Setup nodered to start at boot: https://nodered.org/docs/faq/starting-node-red-on-boot
+* Install node-red-contrib-sum in the node red palette.
+* Setup nodered to start at boot: https://nodered.org/docs/faq/starting-node-red-on-boot

 The Victron GX software is emmitting his data as mqtt messages.
 MQTT explorer connected to the GX will allow you to find the interesting topics as MQTT messages.